 The process of applying dental sealants is quick and painless.
 Most sealants are made from plastic that comes in a liquid form and hardens on the teeth.
 A special gel is applied to clean teeth to prepare the tooth for the sealant application.
 Then the sealant is brushed onto the teeth, just like paint, and allowed to harden.
 Sometimes a light is used to quicken the hardening process, which only takes about a minute.

-Once in place, dental sealants create a coating that protects the nooks and crannies on back molars, helping prevent cavities.
+Once in place, sealants create a coating that protects the nooks and crannies on back molars, helping prevent cavities.
 Sealants are not noticeable; they come in clear or tooth-colored options that make them almost invisible.
 As dental sealants wear off from use, they can be reapplied during regular checkups to keep the teeth protected.
 They are safer and are more cost-effective than filling cavities that are common in children’s molars, which can damage the teeth and result in more expensive dental treatments.

 Our team at Mission Bend Family Dentistry wants to help prevent dental issues whenever possible.
-We offer dental sealants as a preventive option for children and teens to help protect their teeth from decay.
+We offer sealants as a preventive option for children and teens to help protect their teeth from decay.
 Ask about dental sealants at your next checkup.